exyleio/exyleio-docs/docs/5-game-design/online-infrastructure/infrastructure.md

 ## Introduction

-The Exyle.io online infrastructure is a complex, intertwined collection of different components that powers the entire game by connecting users with each other and managing their data.
-This looks simple enough on the surface, but there are many technical challenges people are not usually aware of such as seamlessly scaling the servers depending on the load, protecting the servers from cyber attacks, managing backups and recovering from one when needed, making the services crash-tolerant, efficiently organizing all the data, and balancing everything for the minimum operation cost.
-And believe or not, that's just the tip of the iceberg.

-In this document, we'll try to unravel this information from a developer's point of view with the goal of understanding where different component exists and how they fit with each other.
+The Exyle.io online infrastructure is a collection of different components that powers the entire game by connecting users with each other and managing their data.
+In this document, we'll try to understand how the system works from a developer's point of view with the goal of knowing what exists where and why.

 Below is a simplified diagram of the said system.